tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/pros/index.md

 ```

 Note that `tf.reduce_sum` sums across all classes and `tf.reduce_mean` takes
 the average over these sums.
-We are computing the cross entropy for the entire
-minibatch.

 ## Train the Model